From the author:

 The team is constantly learning.
-In addition, it promotes entrepreneurial thinking and action, because if you only carry out a test, you attract not entrepreneurs, but company policy experts, the other 'sell' their ideas.
+It also encourages entrepreneurial thinking and acting, because if you only do one test, you are not attracting entrepreneurs, but company policy experts who have to 'sell' their ideas to others.

 And these ideas have to go through a hundred other good ones.
 When 500 runs tests, everyone can contribute their ideas.
 Only then can one create a culture in which entrepreneurs thrive, who experiment and learn and test again and again.